 Dr Southwick serves on various advisory committees and brings extensive governance and leadership experience to the Board.
 She is also the Chair of the Pacific Neighbourhood Nursing Services Trust (t/a Vaka Atafaga Pacific Nursing Service), and sits on the establishment board of the Pasefika Housing Trust.She was previously Chair of the NZ Nursing Council.

 Dr Southwick has worked as a Senior Lecturer, Head of School and Dean in the nursing departments at various tertiary institutions in New Zealand.

 Reverend Liko is the chair of Pacific Health Service Hutt Valley Incorporated and is the current Church Minister of the Congregational Church of Samoan Upper Hutt Parish.
 He has a wealth of experience in management and government agencies where he worked prior to entering Malua Theological College.
 Reverend Liko is a very active member of the Samoan community in Upper Hutt.

-He helped to create the Atamu Porirua EFKS Incorporated and The Aoga Amata Porirua, community-driven organisations that help young Samoans.
+Reverend Nove helped establish the Atamu Porirua EFKS Incorporated and the Aoga Amata Porirua, community-driven organisations that help young Samoans.